What Goes On At Village...

 School Program

-*Village follows the SFUSD school calendar*
+*Village operates year-round and follows the SFUSD academic calendar for holidays and closures

 AM Program

-8:30 School opens
+8:00 School opens

-8:30 – 8:45 Early drop-off
+8:00 – 8:45 Early drop-off

 8:45 – 9:00 Working parents arrive